 A student who seeks to appeal a particular rotation grade must file a written request for grade review within one month of the rotation grade being recorded.
 The Associate Dean for Clinical Affairs will inform the student in writing of their decision to either uphold or change the rotation grade.
-This decision must be made within 10 calendar days of receipt of the student's appeal.
 If the Associate Dean for Clinical Affairs denies the grade appeal, the student may appeal to the P&M Committee for a final appeal of the grade.
 The recommendation of the Committee will be forwarded to the Dean for a final decision on the student's grade.
 The decision of the Dean will be sent in writing to the student, P&M Committee, Associate Dean for Clinical Affairs, and the Office of Academic Affairs.